top of page

 Liat was among the pioneer piyyut creators in Israel when she joined the Israeli Andalusian Orchestra as a soloist.
 She subsequently appeared with other groups such as the Israel Symphony Orchestra Rishon LeZion, the Israel Netanya Kibbutz Orchestra, and the El Matruz Ensemble.

 In 2012, Liat released her debut album, which bears her name and comprises songs she wrote and composed.
-The album was warmly praised by critics, and its songs were heard often on the radio. <To listen to and read about the album>
+The album was warmly praised by critics, and its songs were heard often on the radio.

 Liat received an M.A. in Law.
 She is married to Danny and is the mother of five children.